- off-river storages

 NSW is home to tens of thousands of dams, from small farm dams to major dams like Sydney’s Warragamba Dam.

-- a dam having a dam wall that is more than 15 metres high
+- a dam with a wall that is more than 15 metres high

-- an existing or proposed dam that Dams Safety NSW is reasonably satisfied would endanger the life of a person, or result in a major or catastrophic level of severity of damage or loss were there to be a failure of the dam
+- an existing or proposed dam that Dams Safety NSW is reasonably satisfied would endanger the life of a person, or result in a major or catastrophic level of severity of damage or loss if it failed

-- dams that were ‘prescribed’ under the old Dams Safety Act (1978) became declared dams upon commencement of the new Act.
+- dams that were ‘prescribed’ under the old Dams Safety Act (1978) became declared dams under the new Act.